-I (or my designee) will release information to Building Principals, Directors and Supervisors by 6 a.m. to inform them of our closure status due to inclement weather.
-Parents and students will receive their notifications through the local media.
-Please listen to the radio, watch our local television stations or visit our website for updates during days of inclement weather.
+The Superintendent or his designee will release information to Building Principals, Directors and Supervisors by 6 a.m. to inform them of our closure status due to inclement weather.
+Parents and students will receive their notifications on parents cell phone (texts or calls), emails via school messenger and also through the local media.
+Please listen to the radio or watch our local television stations, for updates during days of inclement weather.

 (This delayed start is only to be used as a last alternative)

 If the District has scheduled a delayed start, staff shall report as soon as safely possible.
 Classes would begin at 9:30 a.m. (one-hour+ delay) or 10:30 a.m. (two-hour+ delay).
 The number of hours school is to be delayed will be announced on as many radio and television stations as possible.

 The Middleton School District, like several surrounding Districts, has experienced a welcome growth in student enrollment at all levels.
 We are proud that our new families desire to have their children attend school in Middleton and to build homes in our community.

 At the end of last school year (2013-14) our District-wide enrollment was 3,600 students in grades Pre-12.
 This year (2014-15) on the day after Labor Day (9-2-2014) we now have 3,760 students enrolled.
 This relates to +160 students or a 4.5% enrollment growth District wide.
 An emergency (one-time levy) was certified to collect 60% of the allowable funds to help cover the costs of these new students.